 - Do I spend enough time rejuvenating (active relaxation, music)?

 Life is too short to be stuck with a bad partner or draining friendships.
 Continuously evaluate your circle.
 You don’t have to be nice to anyone if the relationship constricts you.
 Keep people who elevate and inspire you.

-Personally, I’d rather be alone than in a bad company.
-However, I have a hard time letting go of people even if they are toxic for me.
+Personally, I’d rather be alone than in bad company.
+However, I have a hard time letting go of people, even if they are toxic.
 Not to mention, I spent an extra year with my ex-husband because I was afraid of what my dad will think.
-I don’t see myself as a good or bad person – just another human animal trying to figure out what works.
+I don’t see myself as a good or bad person – just another human-animal trying to figure out what works.
 When in fact, my crazy high energy could be quite overwhelming and blowing some people away.
 So, sometimes I stick in the relationships thinking I can’t believe they can stand me.
-But at the end, I summon the courage to rid of people who are angry, jealous, boring or not inspiring.
+But in the end, I summon the courage to get rid of angry, jealousy, boring, or not inspiration.

 Points to ponder when looking at your close circle:

 - Who are the closest people in my life (do they inspire me to be my best possible self)?

 - How do I feel after spending two hours with the person in the room?

 - If I were stuck on an uninhabited planet with only this one person for the rest of my life, would I still stay with them?